Jabari Brown is back home.

 As an out-of-state transfer making a valid residency change, Brown becomes immediately eligible, pending a review of his transcript.

 His eligibility for the next grading period will be determined by combining the previous three weeks of the quarter at Henderson International School — the school associated with the Findlay Prep basketball program — with his next three weeks at Oakland.
+That will be averaged with his first two quarters at Henderson to determine his academic eligibility, which isn't expected to be a problem.

 Brown will certainly provide a boost to a talented Oakland (6-8) team which has hit a bit of a skid, dropping four straight.
 He'll join Santa Clara committed junior guards T.J.
 Taylor and Dominique Taplin to form an impressive underclass trio.
 He'll also be reunited with his brother Jamil Brown, a 6-4 sophomore forward for the Wildcats.